vikrampsingh/markdown-quickref/README.md

-# 📘 Markdown Quick Reference
+# 📖 Markdown Quick Reference

-A concise, practical **Markdown** quick-reference for developers, researchers, and writers who work with code, documentation, and technical notes.
+A concise, practical **Markdown** quick-reference for developers, content writers, bloggers, and researchers.

 ---